TheOdinProject/curriculum/dev_roadmap.md

 * Bug: when getting referred directly to /scheduler?cb=12345 (e.g. http://www.theodinproject.com/scheduler?cb=3), then immediately clicking into Preferences and removing that project, the redirect from Preferences takes you back to the same referral URL so the project is immediately added back on ... an infinite process.
 Need to clear the query string or something to prevent this.

+DONE Review intended user flows and objectives
-DONE Fix "How do we Pair link on Scheduler Page"
+DONE Fix "How do we Pair" link on Scheduler Page